AdminGodZ/Grade_Analysis_App/README.md

 - **Persistent Storage**: Grades are saved in browser cookies
 - **Custom Colors**: Personalize subject colors
 - **Docker Support**: Easy deployment with Docker

-## Upcoming Features 🚀

-This project is actively being developed.
-Here are some features planned for future releases:

-- 📊 Advanced statistics and grade predictions
-- 💾 Data export/import functionality
-- 📱 Progressive Web App (PWA) support
-- 🔄 Cross-device synchronization
-- 📈 More visualization options
-- 🎯 Grade goals and tracking
-- 📝 Notes and comments for grades

-Stay tuned for updates!
-Feel free to suggest new features by creating an issue.

 ## Quick Start 🚀

 ### Running Locally